LIVE VIDEO DISPLAY

 Recordings made in the last 24 hours contains recordings whose start date and time are within the last 24 hours.

-Alarm Recordings contains all recordings that are marked with the alarm tag.
+Alarm recordings contains all recordings that are marked with the alarm tag.
 Recordings are automatically marked with the alarm tag if the alarm sounded near the recording time.
-You can also manually mark recording with the alarm tag.
+You can also manually mark recordings with the alarm tag.

-Locked Recordings contains all recordings that are marked with the lock tag.
+Locked recordings contains all recordings that are marked with the lock tag.
 Locked recordings are never deleted.
 Alarm tagged recordings are automatically locked.
-You can also manually mark recording with the alarm tag.
+You can also manually marks recording with the alarm tag.

 Recordings older than a week contains recordings older than a week that have not been deleted.

 Recordings on SAMi camera SD card contains all recordings still on the camera's microSD card.
 This includes recordings that have already been transferred.
-You can remove the microSD card (make sure the camera is off first) and transfer these recordings to your computer using the supplies SD card adaptor.
+You can remove the microSD card (make sure the camera is off first) and transfer these recordings to your computer using the SD card adaptor in your supplies packet.
 If a recording has been deleted from your iPhone/iPod/iPad, it can be recovered from here.

 Recordings marked with the alarm tag have the purple bell icon.
 Locked recordings show the black padlock.
 Below these icons is a horizontal progress bar showing how much of the recording has been viewed.

-Recording lengths range from 10 seconds to 300 seconds (5 minutes).5 minutes.
+Recording lengths range from 10 seconds to 300 seconds (5 minutes).
 If motion continues longer than 5 minutes, SAMi creates multiple, sequential recordings.